January 28, 2021

 Georgia, for example, has successfully piloted a blockchain-based land registry for over 1.5 million land titles.
 The whole process can now be done in ten minutes and operational costs can be decreased by 90%.
 It should be noted, however, that with such large-scale blockchain projects, energy consumption can become an issue.
 In Georgia, the proliferation of blockchain is largely fueled by low energy prices.

 However, when it comes to real estate, outstanding benefits brought by smart contracts can still fade in the face of legal stipulations.
 As an example, despite a persuasive proof-of-concept, Swedish Consortium has prohibited the tokenization of property even in a prototype.
 When it comes to government-wide blockchain integration, turning land titles into digitized assets can indeed be a hard initiative to carry out.

 Similar to the aforementioned use cases, the insurance industry’s main challenges revolve around trust, slow claims processing, and high operational costs.

 Smart contracts can be used to partially automate and speed up transactions.
 To make this happen, parties can still use a written agreement but place specified triggers that initiate funds transferring on a blockchain.
 These triggers need to be connected to the real world to validate that a specific event has happened.
-This can be done with the help of dApps and various IoT devices.
+This can be done with the help of Dapp development and various IoT devices.